Rei-SwitchBot/faq/en-us/Keypad.md

 6. If you have other smartphones at hand, try using a different device.
 7. Remove and reinsert the batteries.
 8. Change to new CR123A 3V (Panasonic recommended) batteries and test if the device can power on.
-9. If the above does not resolve the issue, please provide us with the following information so we can determine whether the problem lies with the device or is a bug in the application.
-  1. A video demonstrating the lack of beeping or lighting on the keypad when batteries are removed and reinserted.
-  2. a screenshot of the app showing that the app failed to add the keypad

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---